Working with Codeberg's CI

 • Resource usage must be reasonable for the intended use-case.
 CI requires substantial computing resources (cloning the repo and pulling the image, installing required tools, building and throwing everything away).
 Please try to ensure a good balance between code quality/automation and resource usage.
 Therefore, please consider twice how to create a good balance between ensuring code quality for your project and resource usage therefore.

-• The CI service requires manual onboarding and Woodpecker has limited RBAC capabilities, which will be a problem for projects with a team-based permission structure or many individual collaborators.
+• The CI service requires manual onboarding and Woodpecker has limited Role-Based Access Control (RBAC) capabilities, which will be a problem for projects with a team-based permission structure or many individual collaborators.
 Issues and general feedback should be reported in our dedicated Codeberg CI feedback repository.

 Usage